Advisor: Professor Claire Fanger

 Research Areas

-Medieval and early modern exchange of cosmological and philosophical ideas, Latin-Arabic and Latin-Ottoman transmission of ideas; medieval and early modern Christian-Muslim relations; cultural astronomy and the representation of the sky in art and poetry; Islamic philosophy, mysticism, and Sufism; astral religions and practices.
+Medieval and early modern exchange of cosmological, scientific, and philosophical ideas; Latin-Arabic and Latin-Ottoman transmission of ideas; medieval and early modern Christian-Muslim relations; history of astronomy; cultural astronomy; the representation of the sky in art and poetry; Islamic philosophy, mysticism, and Sufism; astral religions and practices.

 Education